eeg1025g71120/TgBDP4/TGBDP4 Phyogenomics Notebook.md

 Once the MAFFT analysis is complete, the phylogenomic tree was built utilizing iqtree.

-	iqtree -s Output_TGBDP4_Phylogenetics_Tree.fa -m JC -bb 1000 -pre output This iqtree analysis outputs a Tiled called : `output.contree'
+	iqtree -s Output_TGBDP4_Phylogenetics_Tree.fa -m JC -bb 1000 -pre output `JC`
+`-bb`
+This iqtree analysis outputs a Tiled called : `output.contree`

 	Cat output.contree

 The output from the cat command will then be copy/pasted into Figtree to yield the phylogenetic trees.

+# Results of the Phylogenomics Analysis of TGBDP4 predicted protein sequence within Aplicomplexians